santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 Replace armor once it prevents its maximum number of hits in an intended location.
 The cost for such is listed in [Gear](dark-matter-drifter-gear.md).
 Armor instantly breaks when hit by anti-materiel rifles, plasma casters, and heavy artillery.

+If you're hit by a projectile while wearing intact armor, lose your turn next round as you are forced to hunker down and catch your breathe.

 ## Character Actions

 ### Movement